 Eye redness refers to a red appearance of the normally white part of the eye.
 The eye looks red or bloodshot because blood vessels on the surface of the eye widen (dilate), bringing excess blood into the eye.
-Pinkeye typically refers to eye redness caused by a specific viral infection (see see Infectious Conjunctivitis).
+Pinkeye typically refers to eye redness caused by a specific viral infection (see see Sidebar: Infectious Conjunctivitis).

 Blood vessels can dilate as a result of